 Alternative installation procedures¶

-Note: We recommend installing Dedalus using conda, as described above.
+Note: We strongly recommend installing Dedalus using conda, as described above.
 These alternative procedures may be out-of-date and are provided for historical reference and expert use.

 - Install notes for PSC/Bridges: Intel stack